opengauss-mirror/docs/content/en/docs/Developerguide/resetting-parameters.md

         ```

--   Example 2: setting  **authentication\_timeout**  \(the allowed longest client authentication duration\) for the primary database node using method 2
+-   Example 2: setting **authentication\_timeout** (the allowed longest client authentication duration) for the primary database node using method 2
     1. Log in as the OS user **omm** to the primary node of the database.
     2. Run the following command to connect to the database:

         ```
         gsql -d postgres -p 8000
         ```

-        **postgres**  is the name of the database, and 8000 is the port number of the primary node of the database.
+        **postgres** is the name of the database to be connected, and **8000** is the port number of the database primary node.

-        If information similar to the following is displayed, the connection succeeds:
+        If information similar to the following is displayed, the connection is successful:

         ```
-        gsql ((openGauss x.x.x build 50dc16a6) compiled at 2020-11-29 05:49:21 commit 1071 last mr 1373)
+        gsql((openGauss x.x.x build f521c606) compiled at 2021-09-16 14:55:22 commit 2935 last mr 6385 release)
         Non-SSL connection (SSL connection is recommended when requiring high-security) Type "help" for help.

         openGauss=#
         ```

     3. View the value of **authentication\_timeout**.

         ```
         openGauss=# SHOW authentication_timeout;